Toward a Spectral Theory of Cellular Sheaves: Preliminaries

 To develop this into a chain complex, we need a boundary operator and a notion of orientation --- a signed incidence relation on $P_X$.
 This is a map $[\bullet:\bullet]: P_X \times P_X \to \{0,\pm 1\}$ satisfying the following conditions: \begin{enumerate} \item If $[\sigma:\tau] \neq 0$, then $\sigma\face\tau$ and there are no cells between $\sigma$ and $\tau$ in the incidence poset. \item For any $\sigma\face\tau$, $\sum_{\gamma \in P_X} [\sigma:\gamma][\gamma:\tau] = 0$. \end{enumerate} Given a signed incidence relation on $P_X$, there exist coboundary maps $\delta^k: C^k(X;\Fc) \to C^{k+1}(X;\Fc)$.
 These are given by the formula

 or equivalently,

 Here we use subscripts to denote the value of a cochain in a particular stalk; that is, $x_\sigma$ is the value of the cochain $x$ in the stalk $\Fc(\sigma)$.

-It is simple to show that $\delta^k \circ \delta^{k-1} = 0$, so that these coboundary maps define a cochain complex and hence a cohomology of cellular sheaves.
+It is a simple consequence of the properties of the incidence relation and the commutativity of the restriction maps that $\delta^k \circ \delta^{k-1} = 0$, so these coboundary maps define a cochain complex and hence a cohomology theory for cellular sheaves.
 In particular, $H^0(X;\Fc)$ is naturally isomorphic to $\Gamma(X;\Fc)$, the space of global sections.
 An analogous construction defines a homology theory for cosheaves.
 Cosheaf homology may be thought of as dual to sheaf cohomology in a Poincar\'{e}-like sense.
 That is, frequently the natural analogue of degree zero sheaf cohomology is degree $n$ cosheaf homology.
+A deeper formal version of this fact, exploiting an equivalence of derived categories, may be found in~\cite[ch.
+12]{curry_sheaves_2014}.

 There is a relative version of cellular sheaf cohomology.
 Let $A$ be a subcomplex of $X$.
 There is a natural subspace of $C^k(X;\Fc)$ consisting of cochains which vanish on stalks over cells in $A$.
 The coboundary of a cochain which vanishes on $A$ also vanishes on $A$, since any cell in $A^{(k+1)}$ has only cells in $A^{(k)}$ on its boundary.
-Therefore we get a subcomplex $C^\bullet(X,A;\Fc)$ of $C^\bullet(X;\Fc)$.
+We therefore get a subcomplex $C^\bullet(X,A;\Fc)$ of $C^\bullet(X;\Fc)$.
 The cohomology of this subcomplex is the relative sheaf cohomology $H^\bullet(X,A;\Fc)$.
+The natural maps between these spaces of cochains constitute a short exact sequence of complexes